Things we have written (click "up" for our article index)

 I have not written many poems like this one.
 (Most of my poetry ends up as songs!)
 This exception was inspired by a "memory flash" triggered on a bus in Beijing, when I was teaching English there in 1987.
 My dad and I didn't become "close knit" until after I was away from home at college.
 I guess I finally grew up enough to realize what treasures God had given me for parents.
 (I've long appreciated this quote from Mark Twain: "When I was a boy of 14, my father was so ignorant I could hardly stand to have the old man around.
 But when I got to be 21, I was astonished at how much he had learned in 7 years.")

-I am posting this poem here for several reasons: first, in honor of my dad's 67th birthday (September 2003); second, as an example of poetry for my students; and third, to remind myself that "making memories" with my own son is important!
+I am posting this poem here for several reasons: first, in honor of my dad's 67th birthday; second, as an example of poetry for my students; and third, to remind myself that "making memories" with my own son is important!

 Reminiscence